Sun Life Financial (Sun Life) administers this policy. The policy number is 150033.

-The Benefit and Pension Application paperwork will be provided to you soon after you have been appointed.
+The Benefit and Pension Application paperwork will be mailed to your home address soon after you have been appointed.
 If you have do not receive this paperwork please contact the Human Resources Communication Centre at (519) 661-2111 ext.
-82194 or firstname.lastname@example.org.
+82194 or email@example.com.
 If the completed paperwork is not received within the enrollment period you will automatically be enrolled in the compulsory components.
 The enrollment period is 31 days after you have been issued the Benefit and Pension Application.
 You may opt into the optional benefits at a later date but may be subject to approval from our benefit carrier.

 *See Summary of Benefit and Pension Plans booklet for full details on eligibility for post retirement benefits and the academic pension plan.

 A HCSA is provided for reimbursement of medical expenses.
 Medical expenses as defined by Income Tax Regulations are eligible for reimbursement including premiums for other insurance programs, dental expenses, vision care expenses, drugs, hospital, supplies and various other items.
 The Canada Revenue Agency (CRA) defines which expenses can be reimbursed.
-A list of eligible expenses can be found on the CRA website in interpretation bulletin IT-519R2.
+A list of eligible expenses can be found on the CRA website .

 If you don’t have an Access ID and password with Sun Life already, sign up for the web access.
 See the tutorial on www.sunlife.ca/mybenefitsonline or call Sun Life directly at 1-800-361-6212.